-RN22

-Single- or two-channel active barrier for safe separation of 0/4 to 20 mA standard signal circuits with bidirectional HART transmission.
+Accessories Description RN22 Single- or two-channel active barrier for safe separation of 0/4 to 20 mA standard signal circuits with bidirectional HART® transmission.
 In the signal duplicator option, the input signal is transmitted to two galvanically isolated outputs.
 The device has one active and one passive current input; the outputs can be operated actively or passively.
 The RN22 requires a supply voltage of 24 V{DC} .

-Technical Information TI01515K

-RN42

-Single-channel active barrier for safe separation of 0/4 to 20 mA standard signal circuits with bidirectional HART transmission The device has one active and one passive current input; the outputs can be operated actively or passively.
-The RN42 can be powered with a wide range voltage of 24 to 230 $V{\text{AC/DC}}.$

-Technical Information TI01584K
+For details, see Technical Information TI01515K RN42 Single-channel active barrier for safe separation of 0/4 to 20 mA standard signal circuits with bidirectional HART® transmission.
+The device has one active and one passive current input; the outputs can be operated actively or passively.
+The RN42 can be powered with a wide range voltage of 24 to 230 V {AC/DC} .
+For details, see Technical Information TI01584K RIA15 Process display, digital, loop-powered display unit for 4 to 20 mA circuits, panel mounting, with optional HART® communication.
+Displays 4 to 20 mA or up to 4 HART® process variables For details, see Technical Information TI01043K Graphic Data Manager Memograph M The Advanced Data Manager Memograph M is a flexible and powerful system for organizing process values.
+Optional HART® input cards are available, each providing four inputs (4/8/12/16/20).
+They transmit highly accurate process values from the directly connected HART® devices, so that they are available for calculation and data logging.

-RIA15

-Process display, digital loop-powered display for 4 to 20 mA circuit, panel mounting, with optional HART communication.
-Displays 4 to 20 mA or up to 4 HART process variables

-Technical Information TI01043K

-Advanced Data Manager Memograph M

-The Advanced Data Manager Memograph M is a flexible and powerful system for organizing process values.
-Optional HART input cards are available, each having 4 inputs

-Accessories iTEMP TMT72

-(4/8/12/16/20), with highly accurate process values from the HART devices directly connected for the purpose of calculation and data logging.
 The measured process values are clearly presented on the display and logged safely, monitored for limit values and analyzed.
-Via common communication protocols, the measured and calculated values can be easily communicated to higher-level systems or individual plant modules can be interconnected.
+Via common communication protocols, the measured and calculated values can be very easily communicated to higher-level systems or individual plant modules can be interconnected.
+For details, see Technical Information TI01180R

-Technical information: TI01180R